 Figure 7.4.2.1-1: C2 operation mode management request / response

 1. The UAS application specific server sends to the UAE Server a C2 operation mode management request for managing the operation modes for the C2 communication for a UAS (consisting a UAV and a UAV-C) and to subscribe for UAE notifications.
 If ProSE/PC5 is supported for direct C2 communications, such request may also include a C2 direct mode availability reporting requirement including the ProSe configuration information for direct C2 operation, the UAV and UAV-C IDs and addresses, and the time and area for which the monitoring of availability will apply.
+If dual USIM is supported in UAV, then such request may also include a C2 active/stand-by configuration information for C2 connectivity of UAV to select the specific network – based on QoS or specific time and area for which the respective network connectivity should be valid.
+If dual USIM with dual radio is supported in UAV, then such request may also include a C2 connectivity via both active links via different networks (e.g. for achieving higher bandwidth to cover payload bandwidth demand).

 2. The UAE Server sends to the UAS application specific server a C2 operation mode management response with a positive or negative acknowledgement of the request, based on capability of UAE server to undertake this task.
+If the UAE server is connected to two networks (as per figure B.2.1-3) it can manage also the dual USIM with or without dual radio connectivity.

 3. UAE server executes C2 communication modes configuration according to clause 7.4.2.2.